Coffee body butter is simpler to prepare than you may think, and it may be tailored to your needs and scent preferences.

 - In a small pan over low heat, melt the cocoa butter.

 - Once the cocoa butter has melted, combine it with the olive oil and the coffee-infused coconut oil.
-Take the pan off the heat.
+Then, take the pan off the heat.

-- Chill the oils for 25-30 minutes or until they begin to harden.
+- Chill the oils for 25-30 minutes or until they harden.

 - Place the coffee body butter in a storage jar and keep it cold and dry.
 Use on dry or troublesome areas daily.